Get updates throughout the day from Big Ten Media day in Chicago

 In 2006, Steve Novak was a unanimous first team all-conference selection and went on to be selected by the Houston Rockets in the NBA Draft.

-Travis Diener's was an All-America selection in 2005 and was selected 38th overall by the Orlando Magic in the 2005 Draft and has also played for the Portland Trail Blazers and Indiana Pacers.
+Travis Diener was an All-America selection in 2005 and was selected 38th overall by the Orlando Magic in the 2005 Draft and went on to play for the Portland Trail Blazers and Indiana Pacers.

 The 2002-03 campaign was one of the finest in Golden Eagle history, as Marquette made a Final Four appearance for the first time since winning the NCAA Championship in 1977.